-Middle school teachers often use seventh grade math projects to help their students gain a deeper understanding of the course material.
-These projects are most effective when they are engaging, relevant to the students’ lives and closely related to topics that have been studied most recently in class.
-Math projects should also be challenging and thought-provoking for students.
-Here are three well-constructed math projects suitable for use in seventh grade.
+Middle school teachers often use seventh grade math projects to help their students gain a deeper understanding of course material.
+These projects are most effective when they foster creativity, are relevant to students’ lives, and relate well to topics that are studied in class.
+Math projects should be challenging and thought-provoking for students.
+Here are three well-constructed math projects suitable for seventh grade.

 What’s the best ice cream flavor?
 Survey and data analysis project

 This math project for seventh grade students require teams to gather and analyze data in order to answer a question (or several questions).
 This project is highly customizable: Students can conduct surveys on anything, from how many people use bicycles to get to school, or their classmates’ favorite flavor of ice cream.